inno-devops-labs/S24-core-course-labs/app_python/README.md

 - `test_index_template_rendering`: It mocks the returned time, and then sends it to the html page, check that this time is displayed.

 You can read about the implemented best practices at [PYTHON.md](PYTHON.md).

+## CI workflow

+This GitHub Actions workflow automates the testing, linting, and Docker image building process for a Python application.

+## Trigger
+The workflow runs on every push event.

+## Jobs

+### Test
+- **Runs on:** Ubuntu latest
+- **Steps:**
+  - Checks out the codebase
+  - Sets up Python version 3.12
+  - Installs dependencies from `requirements.txt`
+  - Lints code using Flake8
+  - Executes tests with `test.py`
+  - Checks vulnerabilites using SNYK

+### Docker Hub Credentials
+The workflow requires Docker Hub credentials to push the Docker image.
+Make sure to set up the `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` secrets in your repository settings.

+### Build and Push Docker Image
+- **Runs on:** Ubuntu latest
+- **Steps:**
+  - Sets up Docker Buildx
+  - Logs in to Docker Hub using provided credentials
+  - Builds and pushes the Docker image tagged as `user/app:latest`

 ## License